Dana Archer-Rosenthal

 How does your DAF help you support Brooklyn and your community?

 Having a DAF has been so fun!
 I love learning about the different communities and organizations that Brooklyn Org is supporting and directing support to them.
 I really appreciate that Brooklyn Org is supporting small organizations that are so close to the needs of their community but might not have the same resources for fundraising as bigger organizations.
-I have been an admired of Brooklyn Org’s trust-based approach to philanthropy and its responsiveness to community needs for a while, so I’m really happy to have a way to support them with my DAF.
+I have been an admirer of Brooklyn Org’s trust-based approach to philanthropy and its responsiveness to community needs for a while, so I’m really happy to have a way to support them with my DAF.